sonrabakarim/barlkk/_posts/2017-02-10-zero-to-http-2-aws-hugo.markdown

 ## Configure HTTPS on a custom domain

 This part requires some manual work in the AWS Console, but nothing too extravagant.
-And though some may encourage you to [Setup Let's Encrypt SSL Certificate on Amazon CloudFront](https://medium.com/@richardkall/setup-lets-encrypt-ssl-certificate-on-amazon-cloudfront-b217669987b2) it has been my personal experience **using the AWS Certificate Manager is much easier** to manage over time.
+And while some [may encourage you](https://medium.com/@richardkall/setup-lets-encrypt-ssl-certificate-on-amazon-cloudfront-b217669987b2) to use Let's Encrypt, it has been my personal experience using the AWS Certificate Manager is **significantly easier** to manage over time.

 To obtain a custom SSL certificate using the Certificate Manager you need to configure SES to receive email.